 Freezing, condensation, and deposition are processes that occur as a result of a decrease in the thermal energy of water particles.

 Changes with the Seasons

-As the spring arrives the snow melts and flows into the different water bodies- streams, rivers, finally into the ocean and few amount of melted snow sinks into the ground, becoming groundwater.
+Seasons are also involved in maintaining the balance of water in this ecosystem.
+As the spring season arrives the snow or the forms of ice crystals present in the earth’s atmosphere melts and flows into the different water bodies, including streams, rivers, ponds, lakes and finally into the ocean.
+A very few amounts of melted snow sinks into the ground, becoming groundwater.
 This surface water evaporates and the water cycle is repeated.

 The water cycle is mainly involved in maintaining the level of water on the earth’s surface.
 The entire cycle can be summarized as, in the process of hydrologic or water cycle, water from different water bodies gets warm-up and are converted into water vapours.
 This gaseous form of vapours is evaporated and condenses into tiny droplets that form clouds.
 As the clouds get heavy the water falls back to the earth in the form of rain or hail or snow, which is called precipitation.
 The rainwater is either absorbed into the ground or flows back into the oceans, ponds, rivers, and lakes, where it gets, evaporates back into the atmosphere.

 Stay tuned with BYJU’S to learn more about the Water cycle and other related topics @ BYJU’S Biology